9 Ways to Make Money as a Travel Photographer

 I really love my iPhone telephoto lens kit from ARORY.
 It’s compact, versatile, and even came with a little tripod so I can get those nice long-exposure shots.

 Did you click that link and buy (anything) from Amazon?
-If so, PhotosWithPhones earned about 5% of your sales.
+If so, PhotosWithPhones earned about 2% of your sale.
 Thanks!

 It’s possible to be spammy, of course, and nobody likes that.
 But if you’re recommending gear you use, you’re going to link to it anyway.
 Might as well get a couple of bucks, too.